ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

     handler: handler.hello
 ```

-This serverless.yml file starts with org:.
-It contains the organization or account name within the Serverless Framework’s dashboard.
+This `serverless.yml` file contains the organization or account name within the Serverless Framework’s dashboard.
 It is used to group and manage services under a specific account in the Serverless Framework’s cloud platform.
 This is particularly useful for managing multiple projects or teams.

 Then, the service keyword defines the name of your Serverless service.
 This name will be used as a prefix for all the AWS resources created by the framework.
 It helps in organizing and identifying resources associated with this particular service.